mishalhossin/Discord-AI-Chatbot/README.md

 # Easy Installation with the Installation Helper

 If the following steps seem too daunting for you, don't worry!
 We have the perfect solution.
 Introducing our ⚡blazing fast [Installation Helper](https://github.com/mishalhossin/installation-helper)!!
 (Supports windows and linux) It's like having a tech-savvy genie at your fingertips, ready to grant all your installation wishes.
 Just remember, if it starts demanding three wishes and a magic lamp, you might be in the wrong folder! <img src="https://cdn.discordapp.com/emojis/929956006363009034.webp?size=96&quality=lossless" alt="Emoji" width="20" height="20">

+# Custom personality

+To create a custom personality, follow these steps:
+1. Create a `.txt` file like `custom.txt` inside the `instructions` folder.
+2. Add the the way you want to bot to act in `custom.txt`
+3. Open the `config.json` file and locate line 9.
+4. Set the value of line 9 as `"custom"` to specify the custom persona.

 # Installation steps  🚩 :
 ### Step 1. 🎬 Git clone repository